akkana/imagebatch/README.md

 ## The main scripts

 ### resizeall (python)
 Rescale images to a smaller size (can also make thumbnails).
-It requires the imgsize script.

 ### mkthumb (symbolic link to resizeall)
 If resizeall is called as "mkthumb", it will automatically put itself in thumbnail mode, and (unless told otherwise) will generate drop shadows.
 Just make a link from resizeall to mkthumb.